It wasn’t that long ago that I’d get strange looks when I whipped my Keep Cup out of my bag when it was time for a cup of tea on a plane or train.

 That said it’s going to take a while before every hotel makes the switch, and until that happens we can do our bit to reduce waste by filling up travel size containers from larger, recyclable plastic shampoo and conditioner at home.

-You can get plain, clear ones, or opt for something like this cute and colourful set of refillable and carry on size approved containers.
+You can get plain, clear ones, or opt for cute and colourful sets of refillable and carry on size approved containers.

 Before wrapping it up and giving it to your friend, you can also fill up the bottles with a product you love to get them off to a good start.